frostcone/magmaguy.com/wiki/en/betterstructures/creating_treasure.md

 ***

 Sets the amount to drop.
-This is expressed as a range as follows `amount=MIN-MAX`.
+This is expressed as a range as follows `amount: MIN-MAX`.
 As an example, to drop between 1 to 5
-items: `amount=1-5`.
+items: `amount: 1-5`.

 #### material